nickcottrell/udacity-vr-t2/Puzzler/README.md

 Once the main art was in place, I made sure everything worked and was performant on my phone.

 ### Final Project
+The final project shows the basic game mechanic playing along side a theme.
+The user is introduced to the story by seeing the crash to the left.
+When they select the START button, they go into the shack, where they discover the orbs and the game mechanic.
+When the user solves the puzzle, they make their way out the back window to see the success UI.
 [![App Walkthrough](https://img.youtube.com/vi/ZZD_BoZp8dQ/0.jpg)](https://www.youtube.com/watch?v=ZZD_BoZp8dQ)

+### Conclusion
+This project represents how to thoughtfully approach the design of a VR experience.
+There are many considerations that have to be made about user needs, comfort, control, and comprehension.
+I was able to test my ideas with users and helped provide rationale for making the game work better.

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).